yampilop/RHOSPVirtLab/roles/RHOSP-virt-infra/README.md

 Role Variables
 --------------

+RHOSP_version: **16.2**|16.1|13.0
+  This variable sets the version of RHOSP to install.

 cleanup: **False**|True
   This variable sets if the resources (domains, networks, storage) should be cleaned before the creation process.

 create: **True**|False
   This variable sets if the resources (domains, networks, storage) should be created.
 Useful in combination with cleanup:True to wipe the lab environment.

+external_if: eno1
+  This variable sets the interface that connects the hypervisor with the Internet.

+overcloud_ip: 10.0.0.254
+  This variable sets the overcloud virtual IP (used for example to access Horizon)

+forwarded_ports: [80,6080,5000]
+  List of ports to be forwarded to the overcloud IP (enabling access to Horizon using the hypervisor IP address)

 vms: []
   List of the virtual machines to be created, in the format: